Shra1-25/CML/README.md

 ### Instructions to execute on Greene:

-#### First create a conda environment
->> conda env create --name envname --file=environments.yml

-#### Then we use the appropriate overlay image and use the imagenet dataset provided in GCP (You need to copy the imagenet dataset to Greene using scp)
+#### First we use the appropriate overlay image and use the imagenet dataset provided in GCP (We need to copy the imagenet dataset to Greene using scp)
 >> singularity exec --overlay /scratch/ssc10020/IndependentStudy/CML/imagenet-val.sqf --overlay /scratch/ssc10020/overlay-50G-10M.ext3:ro --nv /scratch/work/public/singularity/cuda11.2.2-cudnn8-devel-ubuntu20.04.sif /bin/bash

 >> source /ext3/miniconda3/bin/activate

+#### Then we create a conda environment
+>> conda env create --name envname --file=environments.yml

 #### Activate the conda environment
 >> conda activate cml